 Publications & Manuscripts Under Review

-Peer Reviewed Journal Manuscripts (Under Review)
+Peer Reviewed Journal Publications

-Warren, Clarisse, Schneider, S.P., Smith, K. B., & Hibbing, J. R. “Selective Exposure to Political Images When Reasoning is not Involved.”
-Under review at Personality and Individual Differences (R&R Submitted)
+Warren, C., Schneider, S., Smith, K. B., & Hibbing, J. R. (2020).
+Motivated viewing: Selective exposure to political images when reasoning is not involved.
+Personality and Individual Differences, 155, 109704.

 Warren, Clarisse and Barton, Dona-Gene.
-2019.
+(2019).
 “Scandal, media effects and political candidates.”
 In H. Tumber and S. Waisbord (Eds.)
 The Routledge Companion to Media and Scandal.
 New York, NY: Routledge.